 Being scared to squeeze the trigger

-Just this week, I was speaking at an event where the prophet of doom, rear vision mirror “expert” was beating his chest having said the market was likely to correct.
-I wonder whether he made money from it, as there are a lot of hindsight experts out there!
+Just this week, I was speaking at an event where the prophet of doom.
+And rear vision mirror “expert” was beating his chest having said the market was likely to correct.
+I wonder whether he made money from it.
+As there are a lot of hindsight experts out there!

 Financial uncertainty blows a cold wind – like winter and as my good friend, Tony Robbins says, winter is the best season of the year, when you know how to ski!